All the BIOFACH Congress topics and forums

 What makes a specialist store if “organic” is no longer sufficient as unique selling point in competition with food retailers?

-What future prospects do I have as an independent organic retailer in an industry that is becoming more and more concentrated?
+What prospects for the future do I have as an independent organic retailer in a sector which is becoming increasingly focussed?

 The Forum Fachhandel in hall 9 will pick up on future-relevant themes of the organic industry and discuss how specialist stores can incorporate them.
 The aim is to bring the players together, create a platform for dialogue and the sharing of experiences, have practitioners produce themes for practitioners and also ask for ideas from outside the industry.